 “Are you reading the rubbish that woman wrote about Death Eaters?”
 Dad asked, noticing me reading the paper.

 “That woman is terrible,” said Dad.
-“She has no idea what she’s talking about, and clearly doesn’t understand that the Death Eaters are just helping us out.
+“She has no idea what she’s talking about, and clearly doesn’t understand anything about the Death Eaters.
 She has no business writing any of that.”

 “Hmm,” I said noncommittally, and turned the page.
 The next article was a detailed and dramatic account of the private life of the didgeridoo player in the Hobgoblins, and my eyes drifted over the page without actually reading anything.

 It dawned on me that the way I acted with my family mirrored the way Althea reacted to bullies like Vanessa.
 Dealing with people like Elliott Jasper over the years at Hogwarts had given me the strength to stand up for myself, and I could do it at school.
 But it was totally different with my family.
 It took a different kind of strength.
 I had never been very good at holding in my emotions, and it took everything I had to keep quiet, because as much as I hated to admit it, my father and I shared that unfortunate trait, and I knew how he’d react to me going against his views.
-But I was tired of living a lie at home for years; I needed to finally stand up to them.
+But it had gone too far now, and I was tired of living a lie at home; I needed to finally stand up to them.

 Nathan was at home the following day.
 As I was eating breakfast, he walked into the kitchen, yawning and rubbing his eyes – he had clearly just tumbled out of bed.
 “Morning,” he yawned, and walked over to a cabinet, reached up and got a bowl.
 I saw a dark shape on his left wrist peeking out from underneath his sleeve; Nathan had apparently started his teenage rebellion years a bit late and gotten a tattoo.
 He saw me staring at it and moved his arm so I couldn’t see it anymore.
 I rolled my eyes.
 “Where are the cornflakes?” he asked.